Shiro-/Project-Umbra/README.md

 ![PROJECT UMBRA](https://raw.githubusercontent.com/Shiro-/Project-Umbra/master/Images/coolpic.png)

 # Description
 A blackout top-down shooter.
 The name (Project Umbra) is temporary and subject to change in the future.
-More information about the project will be added later on.
 * Additional notes to be added soon

 # Controls (Subject to change)